Stephen Amidon: Life and career

 In 2023, Wendy Smith of The Washington Post wrote, "Over the past three decades, Stephen Amidon has produced a series of novels as compulsively readable as they are hard-edged about such uncomfortable facts of American life as race, class and money."

 Stephen Amidon sold his first work of fiction in 1989, when the short story "Echolocation" was chosen by Ian Hamilton for inclusion in the Bloomsbury anthology Soho Square II.
 He was awarded an Arts Council of Great Britain bursary for the short story in 1990.
 He is the author of a collection of short stories and seven novels, the most recent of which, Locust Lane, was released in 2023.
-His fiction has been published in sixteen countries and has appeared on many best-of-the-year lists.
+His fiction has been published in seventeen countries and has appeared on many best-of-the-year lists.
 Amidon's novel Human Capital was chosen by Jonathan Yardley of The Washington Post as one of the five best works of fiction of 2004.

 An Italian film adaptation of the novel Human Capital (Il capitale umano), directed by Paolo Virzì won best film at the 2014 David di Donatello, Nastro d'Argento, and Globi D'Oro Awards.
-The film premiered in the U.S. at the 2014 Tribeca Film Festival, and was Italy's entry for best foreign language film at the 2015 Academy Awards.

-An Italian film adaptation of Amidon's novel Human Capital (Il capitale umano), directed by Paolo Virzì won best film at the 2014 David di Donatello, Nastro d'Argento, and Globi D'Oro Awards.
 The film premiered in the U.S. at the 2014 Tribeca Film Festival, and was Italy's entry for best foreign language film at the 2015 Academy Awards.

 In February 2015, Teatro Stabile di Torino premiered 6BIANCA, a serial drama, written by Stephen Amidon and directed by Serena Sinigaglia.

 The Leisure Seeker, which Amidon adapted as a screenplay with Virzì, Francesca Archibugi, and Francesco Piccolo, premiered in completion at the 2017 Venice Film Festival.
 The film stars Helen Mirren and Donald Sutherland, and the screenplay was nominated for Italian Golden Globe, and David di Donatello awards.

 An American version of Human Capital, directed by Marc Meyers, adapted by Oren Moverman, and starring Liev Schreiber, Alex Wolff, Marisa Tomei, and Maya Hawke, premiered at the 2019 Toronto International Film Festival.

 January 2020, filming began in Italy on an adaptation of Amidon's novel Security, directed by Peter Chelsom, and starring Marco D'Amore, Valeria Bilello, and Fabrizio Bentivoglio.
 Security was released in Italy in May 2021, and elsewhere in June by Netflix, on which it became a worldwide hit.